-The grant agreement will state the [add or delete as required]:
+The grant agreement will state the

 maximum DFAT grant amount to be paid.

 We will not exceed the maximum grant amount under any circumstances.
 If you incur extra costs, you must meet them yourself.

 We will pay the agreed amount of the grant on execution of the grant agreement.
 You will be required to report how you spent the grant funds at the completion of the grant activity.